Twm Morys: Biography

 Morys graduated from the University of Wales, Aberystwyth with a degree in Celtic Studies; he also won the inter-collegiate chair whilst at the university.

 He has worked for BBC Radio Cymru as a researcher and later as a poet and singer.

 Morys later moved to Brittany, where he lived for ten years and worked as a lecturer at the University of Rennes.

 In addition to two volumes of poetry, Twm Morys has written essays for literary reviews.

-He has collaborated with his parent Jan Morris on two volumes, Wales, the First Place (Random House, 1982), and A Machynlleth Triad/Triawd Machynlleth (Penguin, 1994).
+He has collaborated with his mother Jan Morris on two volumes, Wales, the First Place (Random House, 1982), and A Machynlleth Triad/Triawd Machynlleth (Penguin, 1994).
 Ein Llyw Cyntaf (Gomer, 2001) is his Welsh adaptation of Jan Morris's novel Our First Leader.
 He won the chair at the 2003 National Eisteddfod for his poem Drysau (Doors).

 He also writes for television and radio, as well as lyrics, which he sings with the folk-rock group, Bob Delyn a'r Ebillion.

 Twm Morys was the Bardd Plant Cymru (Welsh children's poet laureate) for 2009–2010, and since 2011, he has been editor of the Welsh poetry magazine Barddas.
-He won the Chair of the National Eisteddfod in Meifod in 2003.